contino/demo-infra-gcp/README.md

 - This will create necessary service accounts
 - This will create container registry (GCR)
 - This will create a secret "gcr-json-key" for docker image for deployments
+- This repo's Dockerfile is used to create image (japrakash/cci-terraform-light-gcloudsdk:0.0.1) with terraform and gcloud sdk

 Steps-